The retail car industry has been one of the last industries to fully embrace ecommerce.

 ‘Buy a car online’ is currently typed into Google approximately 150 times per day, 4,500 times per month or 54,000 times per year in the UK.

-At current prices it costs approximately £3.50 to purchase a click for this phrase to your dealer website from Google
+At current prices, it costs approximately £3.50 to purchase a click for this phrase to your website (e.g. if you are a car dealer) from Google.

 We will look at search volumes on mobile phones, in particular, as the mobile phone audience is by far the biggest audience by device.